Skip to searchSkip to main content

 • The cups have become misshapen or the padding has visible creases.

-• The metal underwire sticks out from the fabric on the cups.
+• The metal underwire is sticking out from the fabric of the cups.

 • The fabric is discoloured or frayed.

-• There are unpleasant odours or stains that can no longer be removed.
+• There are unpleasant odours or stains that cannot be removed.

-Taking good care of your bras will ensure they keep a good fit and you can wear them for longer.
-You can significantly extend the life of your favourite bras by washing and drying them gently and storing them correctly.
-Wash your bras regularly at low temperatures with a mild laundry detergent and avoid putting them on high spin speeds in the washing machine and wringing them out after a handwash.
-The best way to dry a bra is to leave it lying flat.
-This is also gentle on the delicate fabrics and will help stop your bra from becoming misshapen.
+Taking good care of your bras will help them to keep their shape, ensuring that you can wear them for longer.
+You can significantly extend the lifespan of your favourite bras by washing and drying them gently and storing them correctly.
+Wash your bras regularly at low temperatures using a mild laundry detergent.
+Avoid putting them on high spin speeds in the washing machine and wringing them out after hand washing.
+Ideally, allow it to air-dry flat and avoid using a tumble dryer.
+This will protect the delicate fabric of your bra and prevent it from losing its shape.

 Discover more articles: